apple/pfl-research/docs/source/index.rst

 * Support of other models in addition to neural networks, e.g. GBDTs.
 Switching between types of models while keeping the remaining setup fixed is seamless.
 * Tight integration with privacy features, including common mechanisms for local and central differential privacy.

-Researchers are invited to contributed to the framework.
+Researchers are invited to contribute to the framework.
 Please, see :doc:`support/contributing` for more details.

 .. toctree::